spectrocloud/librarium/content/docs/12-enterprise-version/00-on-prem-system-requirements.md

 * Install a Private Cloud Gateway for VMware as described in the Creating a VMware Cloud Gateway section.
 Installing the Private Cloud Gateway automatically registers a cloud account for VMware in Palette.
 You can register additional VMware cloud accounts in Palette as described in the Creating a VMware Cloud account section.

-* For the Helm Chart Mode, a standard Kubernetes cluster, at least version 1.19, is required.
-We recommend using managed Kubernetes, including Amazon EKS and Azure EKS.
+* Kubernetes version 1.19 minimum when installing Palette in a cluster using a Helm Chart.
+We recommend using managed Kubernetes, such as Amazon EKS and Azure EKS.

 * Subnet with egress access to the internet (direct or via proxy):
   * For proxy: HTTP_PROXY, HTTPS_PROXY (both are required).